-- Free meal benefit eligible students will be allowed to receive a free breakfast and lunch meal of their choice each day.
+- Free meal benefit–free eligible students will be allowed to receive a free breakfast and lunch meal of their choice each day.
 A la carte items or other similar items must be paid/prepaid.

-- Reduced meal benefit eligible students will be allowed to receive a breakfast of their choice for $0.00 and lunch of their choice$0.00 each day.
+- Reduced meal benefit eligible students will be allowed to receive a breakfast of their choice for $.25 and lunch of their choice for $.25 each day.
 A la carte items or other similar items must be paid/prepaid.

 - Full pay students will pay for meals at the District’s published paid meal rate each day.
-The charge meals offered to students will be reimbursable meals available to all students, unless the student’s parent or guardian has specifically provided written permission to the District to withhold a meal.
-A la carte items or other similar items must be paid/prepaid.
+The charge meals offered to students will be reimbursable meals available to all students, A la carte items or other similar items must be paid/prepaid.

-- Staff will be trained annually and throughout the year as needed on the procedures for managing meal charges using the State Education Department (SED) Webinar or the District’s training program.
+- Food Service Staff will be trained annually and throughout the year as needed on the procedures for managing meal charges using the State Education Department (SED) Webinar or the District’s training program.

-- Staff training will include ongoing eligibility certification for free or reduced price meals.
+- Food Service Staff training will include ongoing eligibility certification for free or reduced price meals.

-- Parents/guardians will be notified that a student’s meal card or account balance is exhausted within 3 days.
+- Parents/guardians will be notified by Food Service that a student’s meal card or account balance is exhausted within 3 days.

-- Parents/guardians will be notified that a student has accrued unpaid meal charges within 5 days of the charge, and then at least every 2 weeks thereafter until the balance is paid in full.
+- Parents/guardians will be notified by Food Service that a student has accrued unpaid meal charges within 5 days of the charge, and then at least every 2 weeks thereafter until the balance is paid in full.

-- Staff will communicate with parents/guardians with five or more unpaid meal charges to determine eligibility for free or reduced price meals.
+- Food Service Staff will communicate with parents/guardians with five or more unpaid meal charges to determine eligibility for free or reduced price meals.

-- Staff will make two documented attempts to reach out to parents/guardians to complete a meal application in addition to the application and instructions provided in the school enrollment packet.
+- Food Service Staff will make two documented attempts to reach out to parents/guardians to complete a meal application in addition to the application and instructions provided in the school enrollment packet.

 Minimizing Student Distress

-- Staff will not publicly identify or stigmatize any student in line for a meal or discuss any outstanding meal debt in the presence of any other students.
+- Food Service Staff will not publicly identify or stigmatize any student in line for a meal or discuss any outstanding meal debt in the presence of any other students

 - Students with unpaid meal charges will not be required to wear a wristband or handstamp, or to do chores or other work to pay for meals.

-- Staff will not throw away a meal after it has been served because of the student’s inability to pay for the meal or because of previous unpaid meal charges.
+- Food Service Staff will not throw away a meal after it has been served because of the student’s inability to pay for the meal or because of previous unpaid meal charges.

-- Staff will not take any action directed at a student to collect unpaid meal charges.
+- Food Service Staff will not take any action directed at a student to collect unpaid meal charges.

-- Staff will deal directly with parents/guardians regarding unpaid meal charges.
+- Food Service Staff will deal directly with parents/guardians regarding unpaid meal charges.

 Ongoing Eligibility Certification

-- Staff will conduct direct certification through the New York Student Identification System (NYSSIS) or using SED Roster Upload at least monthly to maximize free eligibility.
+- Food Service Staff will conduct direct certification through the New York Student Identification System (NYSSIS) or using SED Roster Upload at least monthly to maximize free eligibility.

-- Staff will provide parents/guardians with free and reduced price application and instructions at the beginning of each school year in the school enrollment packet.
+- Food Service Staff will provide parents/guardians with free and reduced price application and instructions at the beginning of each school year in the school enrollment packet.